Kingki19/DSS-for-business-location-suggestion/README.md

 ### Technologies that we used
 1. Python
 2. Streamlit
-3. scrapegraphai to scrape data from Google Maps
+3. ~scrapegraphai to scrape data from Google Maps~
-4. DSS using Machine Learning
+4. ~DSS using Machine Learning~
+5. AHP

 ### Contribute
 - Copy this repo and create branch and add feature or fix something